LABEL AI (LBL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LABEL AI Historical Price

-According to the latest data gathered on LABEL AI live price page, the current price of LABEL AI is 0.00150617USD.
-The circulating supply of LABEL AI(LBL) is 1.14B LBL , giving it a market capitalization of $1.72M.
+According to the latest data gathered on LABEL AI live price page, the current price of LABEL AI is 0.00142061USD.
+The circulating supply of LABEL AI(LBL) is 1.14B LBL , giving it a market capitalization of $1.62M.

 The LABEL AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LBL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.